fballiano/awesome-openmage/README.md

 ## Tools
 - [Magerun](https://files.magerun.net): provides a huge set of well tested command line commands which save hours of work time.
+- [PHPStorm](https://www.jetbrains.com/phpstorm): the best IDE for OpenMage
+- [Magicento]: a plugin for PHPStorm than enables great features targeted to OpenMage development